 How it works

-A 17 week program involves students undertaking 12 weeks of study during which arrangements will be made for a five-week placement, with the last two weeks of the program allocated to the capstone project submission.
+A 17 week program involves students undertaking 12 weeks of study during which arrangements will be made for a five-week placement, with the last two weeks of the program allocated to the final project submission.

 Co-op frequently asked questions